Mountain Lion

 Range

-Cougars have the largest geographic range of any American native mammal other than humans – from western Canada to Argentina.
+Lions have the largest geographic range of any American native mammal other than humans – from western Canada to Argentina.
 Once they ranged from coast to coast in the United States, but today eastern populations are extinct or endangered; the West is their stronghold.
+Lions mainly live west of I-25 and in parts of SE Colorado.
+Lions living west of the Continental Divide in Colorado benefit from large areas of high-quality lion habitat due to severely limited accessibility.

 Habitat